-This growth stimulation is the result of automation growth among a variety of industries, necessitated by the use of smarter automated solutions to improve production processes.
+This increase is the result of automation growth among a variety of industries, necessitated by the use of smarter automated solutions to improve production processes.

-Automation industry growth drives the need for adequate cables that can support the unique power and data transfer challenges prevented by new and innovative solutions.
-The design focus of industrial automation cables includes two-way signal communications and facilitates automated equipment control.
+Automation industry growth drives the need for adequate cables that can support the unique power and data transfer demands of new and innovative solutions.
+The design focus of industrial automation cables includes two-way signal communications that facilitate automated equipment control.
 These signal transmission capabilities make it possible for robotics and other automated equipment to reliably perform a variety of different tasks with precise control.

 As with any innovation, technological advancements in the factory automation space produce a variety of challenges which require viable solutions.
 Some of these concerns include: